-Although there are many land trust benefits, it is not the route for everyone.
-One of the largest benefits to a land trust is the afforded privacy.
+Although there are many Land Trust benefits, it is not the route for everyone.
+One of the largest benefits of a Land Trust is the afforded privacy.
 Keeping your assets out of the public eye and away from creditors is essential.

-In Delaware, a land trust also gives you the opportunity to legally pay fewer taxes by avoiding the due on sale clause.
+In Delaware, a Land Trust also gives you the opportunity to legally pay fewer taxes by avoiding the due on sale clause.
 This can save huge amounts of money in tax liability.
-The liability protection that is awarded a land trust (if the named beneficiary is an LLC) is essential.
-This allows you to separate your personal assets from that of your business, providing you a sense of security.
+The liability protection that is awarded a Land Trust (if the named beneficiary is an LLC) is essential.
+This allows you to separate your personal assets from that of your business, providing you with a sense of security.

-This form of a land trust allows a property owner to anonymously maintains all rights over their property.
-Although the trustee holds equitable title to the property, meanwhile, the property owner will continue to direct the actions of the land trust.
+This form of a Land Trust allows a property owner to anonymously maintain all rights over their property.
+Although the trustee holds equitable title to the property, meanwhile, the property owner will continue to direct the actions of the Land Trust.

 Although a conservation Land Trust requires that the property owner give up some rights over land use, they still maintain ownership.
 This form of trust can also allow the development of the land by the trustee.